 Vocareum provides built-in images as a starting point.
 You can modify these or contact Vocareum if you want to start with a new base image -

-- Vocareum Ubuntu - user is again sent with sudo privilege.
-Default interface is a VNC desktop.
+Vocareum Ubuntu 18.04 - user is again sent with sudo privilege.

 Note that the default interface can be overridden by specifying your own "Access" method.